SakoDroid/telego/README.md

 To use webhook you need a key file and a certificate file since webhook is based on HTTPS.
 Telegram bot API supports self-signed certificates.
 You can create a self-signed certificate using [**OpenSSL**](https://en.wikipedia.org/wiki/OpenSSL).
 Read [this article](https://linuxize.com/post/creating-a-self-signed-ssl-certificate/) to find out how.

-To define the configs for webhook, `WebHookConfig` struct should be used.
+To define the configs for webhook, `WebHookConfigs` struct should be used.
 It contains the following fields:
 ```go
 type WebHookConfigs struct {